 Associated Black Charities, a Baltimore nonprofit, also paid for some of the books.

-Most of the books have not been accounted; several boxes of the books were found recently in a warehouse.
+Most of the books have not been accounted for; several boxes of the books were found recently in a warehouse, the Sun reported.

 On April 8 the Baltimore City Council sent Pugh a two-sentence request to resign.
 All the council members except for Young signed the memo.